ShizukaDonaghue/luve/README.md

 In order to consistently create useful, engating content that will attract, engage and convert the target makert into customers, the business owner and staff can post articles relevant to the site.
 These articals intend to provide useful and meaningful information on safe sunblock, which in turn helps to build trust and loyalty as well as positioning the business as a reliable source of information.

+### Credit

+* Solution for the issue [#84](https://github.com/ShizukaDonaghue/luve/issues/84) related to product reviews deletion was from [Stackoverflow](https://stackoverflow.com/questions/70346755/django-deleting-using-modal-show-and-delete-only-the-first-item-from-the-tabl)

+* Solution for the issue [#86](https://github.com/ShizukaDonaghue/luve/issues/86) related to jQuery validation for the checkout form was from [Stackoverflow](https://stackoverflow.com/questions/47332825/jquery-functions-not-firing-with-stripe-elements).

+* Solution for the issue [#92](https://github.com/ShizukaDonaghue/luve/issues/92) related to the checkout form was found in [PP5-Fresh-Nest](https://github.com/AliOKeeffe/PP5-Fresh-Nest/blob/main/checkout/forms.py) repository.